 Arabica vs Robusta

 Coffee Plant: Arabica beans are more delicate and elongated, while Robusta beans are more robust and rounded.
-Arabica beans prefer high altitudes and cool climates, while Robusta beans thrive at lower altitudes and can withstand more variable climates.
+Arabica plants prefer high altitudes and cool climates, while Robusta beans thrive at lower altitudes and can withstand more variable climates.

 Production: Arabica is a less productive and more labor-intensive crop that is more susceptible to pests and diseases, while Robusta is a more productive and easier-to-cultivate crop that is more resistant to diseases.